KDE/digikam-doc/image_editor/enhancement_tools.rst

         The Image Editor G'MIC-Qt Tool Progress Bar

-    - There are a lot of settings for each filter which can be not fully visible.
+    - There are a lot of settings for each filter that can be not fully visible.
 A splitter on the right allows to see them all.
 Also, it's possible to enlarge the G'MIC-Qt dialog if necessary, or better switch to **Fullscreen** with the button on the bottom.

-    - Depending of the filter selected, some parameters can increase a lots the iterations on the image.
-Adjust the settings carefully, as the times can increase exponentially before to see the result.
+    - Depending on the filter selected, some parameters can increase a lot the iterations on the image.
+Adjust the settings carefully, as the times can increase exponentially before seeing the result.

     - The filter preview can be adjusted to compare the results before and after the effect.
 Looks if a **Preview Type** settings is not available in the settings view and adjust zooming/panning for the best comparison.